Barry-Wehmiller: 1885-1975

-Rebuilding and Growth Through Acquisition: 1975-1987
+1975-1987

 Robert H. (Bob) Chapman joined Barry-Wehmiller in 1969 at his father, William Chapman's request.
 Bob Chapman had previously been an accountant at Price-Waterhouse.
 Upon the elder Chapman's sudden death of a heart attack in 1975, his son assumed control of the company, which was then worth $18 million.
 However, within a month of Bob Chapman becoming CEO and chairman of the Board of Barry-Wehmiller, the company's bank pulled their loan.
 Despite these issues, Chapman was able to cut costs and improve financial performance to grow the company to $22 million in 1976.

 Chapman also began investing in new technology, such as solar energy.
 Barry-Wehmiller developed a solar energy system to heat pasteurizers, which became a high-profile technology due to the energy crisis of the 1970s.
 Anheuser-Busch was the first to purchase the system, which was installed in its Jacksonville, Florida brewery.
 By 1980, Barry-Wehmiller's revenue grew to $71 million.

 Despite the company's growth, by 1983 a number of factors began working against the company, bringing its revenues down to $55 million.
 The consolidation of the brewing industry slowed sales of Barry-Wehmiller's historic businesses and technical challenges in newly developed technologies were incurring rising warranty and development costs.
 Facing a loss of $5 million, the company's banks froze their line of credit and asked for repayment of their loans.

 In 1984 Chapman – based on his admiration of Chuck Knight, CEO of Emerson Electric – began acquiring companies to expand Barry-Wehmiller's markets and technology.
 Because of the company's financial situation, many of these acquisitions were in poor health, but after a number of businesses were acquired, their combined operations began to create profitable enterprises.

 By 1986, leaders of many of Barry-Wehmiller's acquisitions in the United Kingdom saw an opportunity to take those companies public.
 In May 1987, the IPO of those companies took place on the London Stock Exchange in an offering that was oversubscribed 35 times -- $1.1 billion for $28 million in stock.
 Barry-Wehmiller paid off its debt and was left with $28 million in cash.
 Harvard Business School has written a case study on the London IPO offering.

-Truly Human Leadership: 1987-Present
+1987-present

 After experiencing two near-fatal crises in ten years, Chapman and Barry-Wehmiller decided to continue to pursue their acquisition strategy and transform the company into one that made machinery to serve a variety of markets in the industrial packaging industry.